project-sunbird/sunbird.org-docs/developer-docs/server-installation/build-and-deploy.md

 #### Create Plugin Containers / Folder Structure

-- We will some folders in azure for storing sunbird plugins
+- We will create few folders in azure for storing sunbird plugins
 - Our deployment job always tries to delete the folder first before uploading, so we need to have the placeholders before running the jobs
 - We will create the folders by uploading random files from a random folder on your PC
 - Create a public container with the name you have set for the variable `sunbird_content_azure_storage_container` and run the below commands